Golfer of the Year

 Handicaps and handicapping for Winter.

 The committee has decided that winter golf will be played over the first 15 holes and from the green tees.
-The 15 hole course has been set up on the computer in the pro-shop and the indexes recalculated accordingly.
+The 15 hole course has been set up on the computer in the pro-shop and the indices recalculated accordingly.
 A new scorecard for the 15 holes will be on the desk in the pro-shop.

 Remember: All players play off their PGA handicaps.